AlejandroMus/kracs/README.md

 - The alias _casa_ is for CASA5.7.
 On the other hand, _casa6_ will invoke CASAv6 (needed for SYMBA but not working poltools wih Python3).
 For DIFMAP is difmap
 - The file "requirements.txt" is used for installing necessay packages for Python2.7 (e.g., numpy, scipy...).
 - *One needs to do _conda activate ehtim_ for having the conda env. with ehtim, ehtplot and DMC.*
-- run.sh needs x11-flag (thank to Chi-kwan Chan) to get the display env.
+- run.sh needs x11-flag (thanks to Chi-kwan Chan) to get the display env.

 # TODO